 The Dell Alienware AW2721D and the Dell Alienware AW2521H are both great monitors that perform similarly in many ways, but they have different resolutions and sizes.
 The AW2521H is one of the rare monitors with a 360Hz max refresh rate, while the AW2721D has a max refresh rate of 240Hz, but the difference likely won't be noticeable to most gamers.
 That said, the AW2521H has a slightly better response time with less overshoot and better reflection handling.
 On the other hand, the AW2721D has a better color gamut and brightness for HDR, and it feels more well-built.

-The Samsung Odyssey G7 LC32G75T is a bit better overall than the Dell Alienware AW2521H, but they have very different features.
+The Samsung Odyssey G7 LC32G75T is better overall than the Dell Alienware AW2521H, but they have very different features.
 The Samsung is a 144op, 240Hz monitor with a VA panel.
 This allows it to produce deep blacks and crisp images.
 It also has a quicker response time at 60Hz and has FreeSync support.
 On the other hand, the Dell is a 1080p, 360Hz monitor with an IPS panel.
 It has much wider viewing angles, a quicker response time at its max refresh rate, lower input lag, native G-SYNC support, and gets brighter.

 The Acer Predator X25 bmiiprzx and the Dell Alienware AW2521H are both excellent gaming monitors geared towards competitive gamers.
 They both have 360Hz refresh rates and 25 inch 1080p screens, prioritizing motion clarity over resolution.
 In terms of performance, they are very similar.
 That said, the Dell has a slightly faster response time at the max 360Hz, although they're about even at 60Hz.
 If you're looking for a 360Hz monitor, you can't go wrong with either of these, and it may just be a matter of preference.